PaulMonnery/Epicture/README.md

 ## Run with Expo

 To launch the app:
-- Open the expo client on your phone
+- Install the expo client on your phone
-- Run `npm i` to install dependencies
+- Run `yarn install` to install dependencies
-- Update and rename your `.env`
-- Run `npm start` to start the development server
+- Run `yarn start` to start the development server
 - Scan the QR code displayed in your terminal with your phone

 ## Code Structure